walinejs/waline/docs/en/migration/client.md

 ## Options Rename

 The original option has problems like unclear meaning and inconsistent naming.
 The following are the renamed options, and their behavior remains the same as before.
+These are also marked as `obsolete`, and will be removed in v2.

 - `langmode` → renamed to `locale`